-A Bay Employment Employment Law Specialist Ready To Help You
+A Bay Area Employment Employment Law Professional Ready To Help You

 I am Robert S. Nelson, founder of the Nelson Law Group in San Francisco.
 I have extensive experience handling employment-related disputes and issues for employers and employees alike.

-I have been selected to the Super Lawyers list for seven straight years beginning in 2013, and was named a “Rising Star” in employment law by the Northern California Super Lawyers Magazine from 2009 to 2012.
+I have been selected to the Super Lawyers list for seven straight years beginning in 2013, and was named in the “Rising Star” list in employment law by the Northern California Super Lawyers Magazine from 2009 to 2012.

 I have served as an adjunct professor of employment law and am a guest lecturer at Stanford Law School.
 I have also written numerous published articles about employment law topics for publications such as Workforce.com, the California Chamber of Commerce, and the Labor and Employment Law Section of The State Bar of California.